Garmin has launched the new Approach S60 golf GPS watch into Australia and after testing it out over the last few weeks we can confirm it’s a beauty.

 Off the golf course

-It would be remiss of us to just add a little more on how much we enjoyed wearing the Approach S60 off the golf course.
+It would be remiss of us to not add a little more on how much we enjoyed wearing the Approach S60 off the golf course.

 The Garmin Approach S60 comes with its own unique USB charging cable.
-And while the battery life was fantastic (we estimate you could easily get through a full day of golf (perhaps two full days) without needed a recharge) we did find ourselves out of battery and had left the cable in the office one weekend and couldn’t charge it up without that particular cable.
+And while the battery life was fantastic (we estimate you could easily get through a full day of golf without needing a recharge) we did find ourselves out of battery and after leaving the cable behind, we couldn’t immediately recharge it.

-The GPS lost track of which hole we were playing during one testing but it was very easy to get to the correct hole by sliding our finger around to the correct hole located around the perimeter of the watch face.
+The GPS lost track of which hole we were playing during one testing but it was easy to get to the correct hole by sliding our finger around to around the perimeter of the watch face.

-While we loved the large, solid feel of the Approach 60, we could see that its size may annoy a few golfers aren’t used to wearing a watch while playing a round of golf.
-After preferring to use a rangefinder of the past year or so, it did take us a while to get used to wearing it on the golf course.
-By the end of the round we loved how simple it was to use and wouldn’t hesitate to wear it during a round again.
+While we loved the large, solid feel of the Approach 60, we could see that its size may annoy a few golfers who aren’t used to wearing a watch while playing a round of golf.
+After preferring to use a rangefinder for the past year, it did take us a while to get used to wearing it on the golf course.
+By the end of the round, we loved how simple it was to use and wouldn’t hesitate to wear it again.

-The price of the Approach S60 might put a few golfers off too.
-It’s certainly towards the top end of the market.
-But if you’re looking for a slick new watch, AND something to wear on the golf course this is a ripper that will keep you happy for many years.
+The price of the Approach S60 might put a few golfers off as it is towards the top end of the market.
+But if you’re looking for a slick new watch, AND something to wear on the golf course, this is a ripper that will keep you happy for many years.

 The Garmin Approach S60 is priced at $570 and now available in Australia.

 The Garmin Approach S60 was provided for review purposes only.
-We voluntarily reviewed this product in accordance with Aussie Golfer’s review policies.
+We voluntarily reviewed this product under Aussie Golfer’s review policies.